 We Left Our Closet Homeland

 Once I thought of the closet as a kind of homeland for many of us, the inevitable cycles of diaspora seemed more clear to me.
-The Lesbian Generation that went from closet to dyke march in a few short years immigrated from the-love-that-shall-not-be-name to multi-color rainbow visibility.
+The Lesbian Generation that moved from shadow to dyke march in a few short years immigrated from the-love-that-cannot-speak-its-name to multi-color rainbow visibility.
 They became the targets of all the usual suspects (many of whom are still with us today), but were also shunned by natural allies.

 For example, “lesbian” was such a pejorative word that in the 1970s the National Organization for Women’s leadership didn’t want anyone (men) to think they were lesbians so they only used the word to describe the women they didn’t want as members.